jjbocek/jjbocek/README.md

 Salutations!

- I'm a new data nerd looking to learn from others and increase my knowledge of current trends within the field of Data Science, Analytics and Machine Learning.
+ I'm a data nerd looking to learn from others and increase my knowledge of current trends within the field of Data Science, Analytics and Machine Learning.
  My background and interests stem from biology but all tasks related to improving efficiencies using these new tools in any field is exciting.
  I'm looking forward to creatively finding solutions using these techniqes in new frontiers.